 Net position is the difference between assets and liabilities.
 Over time, increases or decreases in Roswell Park's net position is one indicator of whether Roswell Park's financial health is improving, or deteriorating.
-Other non-financial factors such as changes in Roswell Park's patient base, measure of the quality of services provided, local, state and federal economic factors should also be considered.
+Other non-financial factors such as changes in Roswell Park's patient base, mix of services provided, local, state and federal economic factors should also be considered.